redwoodsam/vacinometro-mt/README.md

 It consists of two independent APIs and a front-end:

-- Scraping API - A API made with Flask that fires a Selenium script to retrieve the data from Mato-Grosso Health Secretary website and store in a PostgreSQL database.
+- Scraping API - A API made with **Flask** that fires a Selenium script to retrieve the data from Mato-Grosso Health Secretary website and store in a PostgreSQL database.

-- Fetch API - A API made with Lumen that retrieves the data stored on the database, processes and make it available to the frontend to get it.
+- Fetch API - A API made with **Lumen** that retrieves the data stored on the database, processes and make it available to the frontend to get it.

-- Front-End - The front-end page made with ReactJS.
+- Front-End - The front-end page made with **ReactJS**.